andrewgr/stop_it/README.md

     end

-If the block in stop method returns true than the request will be blocked.
-If it returns false, the request will be passed to the next middleware.
+If the block in stop method returns true then the request will be blocked.
+If it returns false then the request will be passed to the next middleware.
 In the following example all requests to /forbidden will be blocked.

     StopIt.stop do |path_info, remote_addr, query_string, request_method, user_agent|
       path_info == "/forbidden"